GitHub sync

 When the clone completes, the cloned project opens in a new editor window and the Navigator closes.
 Re-summon the Navigator from inside the editor via the sidebar Switch Project pill, the File menu, or the Command Palette.

-Enable sync after cloning
+Enable GitHub sync

 While sync is active, Open Knowledge:

-- Fetches and pulls commits from the remote on a regular cadence
+- Fetches commits from the remote

-- Commits your edits locally using the configured Git identity.
+- Commits your edits locally using the configured Git identity

 - Pushes those commits back to the remote so collaborators see your changes